 The beautiful Rideau Canal that cuts through the city provides numerous trails, walkways, running paths and bike lanes all the way through.
 In winter the canal freezes over and becomes the world’s longest skating rink.

 Ottawa’s 4 distinct seasons provide a nice change of scenery throughout the year: winters are cold and fabulously bright with tons of winter activities available through the city, and summers can get quite hot and humid.

 Ottawa is an officially bilingual city, and many services there are offered in both French and English.

 English is understood everywhere, and although learning French might benefit you in terms of integrating faster in the community or getting certain types of employment, you don’t really have to be bilingual to have a good life there.

 The cost of living in Ottawa although higher than average is still quite affordable.
 It is possible to rent an apartment from CAN $700-1400 per month depending on your preferred location.

 Dining out and groceries are a bit expensive, especially imported items.
-However, salaries are also above the average and local purchasing power in Ottawa is higher than in major UK cities.
+However, salaries are also above the average and local purchasing power in Ottawa is higher than in many other countries.